-However, the beauty of the polo shirt today though is the sheer variety in fabric offerings available.
-Pique cotton might be the standard, but they are also available in cotton jersey, which has a flatter look similar to a T-shirt. through to premium cashmere and merino wool versions, which elevate the once humble polo into an altogether smarter style, allowing them to be combined with tailoring without jarring.
+However, the beauty of the polo shirt in 2023 is the sheer variety in fabric offerings available.
+Pique cotton might be the standard, but they are also available in cotton jersey, which has a flatter look similar to a T-shirt, through to premium cashmere and merino wool versions, which elevate the once humble polo into an altogether smarter style, allowing them to be combined with tailoring without jarring.

 Polo shirt style

 If you want something more casual and sporty, on the other hand, you won’t go wrong with a washed cotton or pique polo.
 Want to bring a more Italian flavour to your look?
-Try an open-neck style, which are more relaxed and reference the classic resortwear of the mid century.
+Try an open-neck style, which are more relaxed and reference classic mid-century resortwear.

-The polo shirt is a sort of blank canvas – you can wear them however you want, you just need to pick a style that suits your needs.
+The polo shirt is a sort of blank canvas – you can wear them whichever way you want, you just need to pick a style that matches your needs.

 Modern polo shirt fit

 Given that polo shirts were initially intended as sporting uniform, they’ve always been cut relatively close to the body so as not to distract from play.
-The fit has remained relatively unchanged since the 20s, when they were cut close to the chest and waist but still allowed for plenty of movement.
+The fit has remained relatively unchanged since the 20s, when they were slim through the chest and waist but still allowed for plenty of movement.
 Why fix something that ain’t broken?